Want to help shape the world? Then civil engineering is for you!

 Now you can start your journey to becoming an engineering technician no matter what your academic background!
 Successful completion of this programme will give you a New Zealand Certificate in Study and Career Preparation (Level 3) and enable entry into our New Zealand Diploma in Engineering (Civil, Mechanical or Electrical).

-- Two years full-time; part-time options
+- Two years full-time; four years part-time (but this can be flexible)

 - Level 6